-In common with many not-for-profit organizations, the Association derives revenue from fundraising activities the completeness of which is not susceptible of satisfactory audit verification.
+In common with many not-for-profit organizations, the Association derives revenue from fundraising activities the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Association.
-Therefore, we were not able to determine whether any adjustments might be necessary to fundraising revenue, excess of revenues over expenses, and cash flows from operations for the years ended December 31, 2022 and 2021, current assets as at December 31, 2022 and 2021, and net assets as at January 1 and December 31 for both the 2022 and 2021 years.
-Our audit opinion on the financial statements for the year ended December 31, 2022 was modified accordingly because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to fundraising revenue, excess of revenues over expenses, and cash flows from operations for the period ended July 13, 2023 and the year ended December 31, 2022, current assets as at July 13, 2023 and December 31, 2022, and net assets as at July 13, 2023 and December 31, 2022.
+Our audit opinion on the financial statements for the period ended July 13, 2023 was modified accordingly because of the possible effects of this limitation in scope.